maevaportfolio/pyronear_fork/README.md

 - [Acknowledgements](#acknowledgements)

 ## 🌐 About the Project

-The project includes advanced image processing techniques with a focus on machine learning models for image enhancement.
-Here’s what each part of the project involves:
+This project incorporates a variety of advanced image processing techniques, specifically designed to enhance the capabilities of the Pyronear project for forest fire detection.
+Utilizing machine learning models, the project focuses on several key areas of image processing to improve detection accuracy and performance.
+Here’s an overview of what each part of the project involves:

+- **Image Preprocessing**: Essential for preparing raw image data for further processing and analysis.
+This includes standardizing image sizes, formats, and ranges.

+- **Transformation and Augmentation**: These techniques artificially expand the dataset with modified versions of existing images through operations such as rotations, scaling, and flipping.
+This is crucial for training robust machine learning models.

+- **Super-resolution**: Enhances the resolution of input images, which can be particularly beneficial for improving the quality of images captured from low-resolution devices in forested areas.

+- **Hyperparameter Tuning**: Optimizes the performance of machine learning models by systematically searching for the most effective combination of parameters.
+This process ensures that the models perform optimally under various conditions.

+These components are integrated into the Pyronear project to enhance its effectiveness in detecting forest smoke, ultimately aiming to provide faster and more reliable fire detection solutions.

+---

-- **Image Preprocessing**: This file contains code for data transformation and augmentation, including rotations and transformations on images and labels.
+- **1️⃣ Image Preprocessing**: This file contains code for data transformation and augmentation, including rotations and transformations on images and labels.

-This section explains how to use the image preprocessing functionality in the project.
+This section explains how to use the image preprocessing pipeline.
 Ensure you have followed the installation instructions provided in the [Getting Started](#getting-started) section before proceeding.

 ### Running the Image Preprocessing Pipeline